Most recently updated on March 22, 2022

 One of them is Bob Hall, the chief executive officer of the Chamber of Commerce.
 Hall told 60 Days USA that visitors who come to see the park will usually hang around for several hours.
 They might not spend the night, but they’ll shop and eat.

-He notes there are four gift shops, an ice cream shop, a brewery and a bakery that opened last year along with restaurants.
+He notes there are four gift shops, an ice cream shop, a brewery and a bakery that opened in 2020 along with restaurants.
 All are helped by the downtown park.

-“These restaurants and shops weren’t there before and now they’re here,” Hall told us.
+“These restaurants and shops weren’t there before and now they’re here,” Hall said.

 For that and other reasons, Hall said the people of Winslow have a special affinity for the “Take It Easy” song.